* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) by Jay Pearson (Oracle A-Team) *

 Jobs can also be scheduled to run from the 'Job Schedules' sub tab.

 Within the properties of the job the number of retries can be set up.
 By default this is set to null, or 0.

 While the job is running, it can be viewed on the 'Current Jobs' tab.
 The 'Auto Refresh' can be set to automatically refresh the status.

 Once a job has finished - either successfully, or with an error - it is moved to the 'History' tab.

 The record on the top shows the summary of the job.
 The tasks tab below lists one line item per data flow as defined by the user.
 The details tab elaborates on the line items for the data flow.
 In this example below a job is highlighted in the top section, and the tasks for that job are listed in the bottom section with details of the rows successfully loaded.

-Logs are also saved to the file system under the 'log' sub-directory of the BICSDataSync folder.
+Logs are also saved to the file system under the 'log' sub-directory of the OACDataSync folder.

 If a task fails, it may be necessary to re-run the whole job.
 Before running it again, right click on the failed Job name, and select 'Mark As Completed'.

-Should it be necessary to do a full load of BICS, this can be achieved in 2 ways.
+Should it be necessary to do a full data load, this can be achieved in 2 ways.